blahosyl/dinner-party/testing.md

 |`INT`✅ then `INT`❌		|*not possible, program continues after 1st input*| |

-Combinations:

-- integer outside the range THEN non-number character
-- non-number character THEN integer outside the range

 ## Flow testing

 - if the user answers `N` to the 1st question: end with message